maihd/maicstyle/README.md

 ## Build system <a name="build-system" />

-- Prefer premake over cmake
+- CMake is default choice for many platforms.
-- But knowing cmake can be help
+- Base knowlege of gmake/VisualStudio always needed.
-- Base knowlege of gmake/VisualStudio always needed
+- Some incremental build systems like: Ninja, FASTBuild,...
+Help your iterations, CMake help working with Ninja flawless.
-- Some incremental build systems like: ninja, FASTBuild,...
-Should only use when needed
+- gmake maybe best fit for many projects, counting cross-platforms.
-- gmake maybe best fit for many projects, counting cross-platforms
+- Sometime `build.bat`/`build.sh` is all I need.
-- Sometime build.bat is all I need
+- Sometime Premake/GENie help me faster in prototype build system.

 ## Tooling (helpful and need to learn) <a name="tooling" />